GeoPyTool/GeoPyTool/README.md

 ##Usage Under OSX

 For OSX Users, Download the zip file [here](https://drive.google.com/open?id=0B299gyAIgmpqOHR4dWIydHI3Rk0) and then extrat to get a App file.
 Got into the location as shown below and input your data into each files then go back and double click the App file.
+The Svg and Png generated would also be saved at `the App/Contents/Resources` , same as the Data files.
+I would fix this in the former versions.

 ![](https://github.com/cycleuser/GeoPython/blob/master/OSXUsage.png?raw=true)